- Where: St Mark's School and surrounding area.

 - Why: To create a greener and more sustainable school community for everyone by identifying and making some small changes to the streets and roads around St Mark's School that will enable travel actively and minimise private car use.

-The most popular of the proposed measures resulting from the perceptions survey, and the co-design workshops (attended by the local community in March 2021) have undergone a cost analysis and detailed designs have been prepared.
-The local community were invited to comment on the designs in early July and the works are now scheduled to start in September.
-See link below to planned phases, beginning with Howard Road construction from 6 September 2021.
+Following the neighbourhood perceptions survey in December 2020 and co-design workshops (attended by the local community in March 2021) the most popular of the proposed measures underwent a cost analysis and detailed designs were drawn up.
+The local community were then invited to comment on the designs in early July.

 You can also subscribe here to receive project updates.